-- Ensure sufficient resources are available to achieve the objectives of this policy. - Ensure accountability for compliance with this policy is maintained.
+• Ensure sufficient resources are available to achieve the objectives of this policy.

-2.2 Chief Executive Officer
+2.2 CEO

-- Ensure that this policy is implemented. - Ensure accountability for compliance with this policy is maintained. - Meet the Shire's duty of care as an employer under the Occupational Health and Safety Act 1984 (WA) (CKI).
+- Ensure that this policy is implemented; implemented. - Ensure accountability for compliance with this policy is maintained; maintained. - Meet the Shire's duty of care as employer under the Occupational Health and Safety Act WA 1984;1984.

-- Promote the importance and benefit of occupational safety and health throughout the organisation. - Comply with all applicable laws, regulations, statutory obligations and other relevant requirements.
+- Promote the importance and benefit of occupational safety and health throughout the organisation; organisation. - Comply with all applicable laws, regulations, statutory obligations obligations, and other relevant requirements.